 Urgent Care Coverage

 United Healthcare will provide 50% coinsurance for such a visit after the deductible has been met.
-Oscar Health offer a $100 copay for urgent care visits pre-deductible, and pick up the 100% of the costs thereafter.
+Oscar Health offers a $100 copay for urgent care visits pre-deductible and picks up 100% of the costs thereafter.

 Lab Test Coverage